WebexCC-SA/LAB-2857/docs/05-backend.md

 One of the objectives of this lab is to demonstrate how Webex Connect can retrieve and update relevant business information from backend systems such as databases, CRMs or EMRs.

-You have access to a mock up database for every POD where you can provision your own customers.
+You have access to a mockup database for every POD where you can provision your own customers.

 ## Access your Customer Database